IF YOU FAIL TO KEEP UP WITH PAYMENTS ON YOUR MORTGAGE A ‘RECEIVER OF RENT’ MAY BE APPOINTED AND/OR YOUR PROPERTY MAY BE REPOSSESSED.

 The interest rate will not go below the floor rate of 3.50%

 Interest Rates are variable.
 All discounts are off our Standard Variable Rate.
 If our Standard Variable Rate changes, your monthly repayments could go up or down.

 Maximum loan size £1,000,000 for any single property or £3,000,000 aggregate lending over a maximum of 3 properties.

 Mixed Repayment/Interest only mortgages will be considered.

-During the first 5 years any additional amount repaid above the 10% permitted will be subject to an Early Repayment Charge of 5% of the amount repaid in year 1, 4% of the amount repaid in year 2, 3% of the amount repaid in year 3, 2% of the amount repaid in year 4 & 2% of the amount repaid in year 5.
+During the first 2 years any additional amount repaid above the 10% permitted will be subject to an Early Repayment Charge of 2% of the amount repaid in years 1 & 2.
+After this period no early repayment charges apply.